live garra theatre

 Playback Theatre: A Moment-to-Moment Experience

-Playback Theatre invites the audience to tell a moment from their life, and then watch the improvised scenes of their stories on the spot.
+Playback Theatre invites the audience to tell a moment from their life, and then watch the improvised scenes of their stories played back on the spot.

 Playback Theatre encourages story-sharing to find connections between stories, fostering meaningful dialogue with artistic shape and nuance.